Masada Iosefa: Playing career

 In 2012, he joined the Mount Pritchard Mounties in the NSW Cup, a feeder team for the Canberra Raiders.
 Iosefa was picked up as a mid-season recruit by the Wests Tigers, as back-up for hooker Robbie Farah.
 Playing hooker or from the bench, he made nine appearances for 2012, the last seven of which were losses.
 He was also a member of the feeder team Balmain Ryde Eastwood Tigers side that lost the NSW Cup grand final.

 Early in 2013, it was reported that Iosefa had been offered a contract with the New Zealand Warriors, with the Wests Tigers unwilling to release him as they needed a backup for hooker Farah.

 Representative career

 Iosefa was named in both the Samoan and New Zealand training squads for the 2008 World Cup; however, he did not end up making either final side.

 In 2009, Iosefa was named as part of the Samoan side for the Pacific Cup.

-In April 2013, Iosefa played for Samoa in a test match against rivals Tonga in Penrith.
+In April 2013, Iosefa played for Samoa in a 2013 Polynesian Cup against rivals Tonga in Penrith.
 Later in the year, Samoa selected him to play in Samoa's 2013 Rugby League World Cup campaign.
 However, just before the tournament kicked off, he was forced out of the side after suffering an injury.